ropensci-archive/opendata/README.md

     Capitol Words, and Influence Explorer APIs.
 Data outputs are R lists.
 There are also a few convenience functions for visualizing data and writing data to .csv.
--   [rtimes](https://github.com/ropengov/rtimes) (not on CRAN): R client for the New York Times APIs, including the Congress, Article Search, Campaign Finance, and Geographic APIs.
+-   [rtimes](https://github.com/ropengov/rtimes): R client for the New York Times APIs, including the Congress, Article Search, Campaign Finance, and Geographic APIs.
 The focus is on those that deal with political data, but throwing in Article Search and Geographic for good measure.
 -   [sorvi](http://cran.r-project.org/web/packages/sorvi/index.html):
     Various tools for retrieving and working with Finnish open government data.
 Development version on GitHub